-2.3.5 Vice President for Public Relations
+2.3.5 Executive Director of Communications

-The Vice President for Public Relations is responsible for the College's relations with the media and the community as well as all College publications, advertising, the bookstore, and the radio station.
+The Executive Director of Communications is responsible for the College's relations with the media and the community as well as all College publications, advertising, the bookstore, and the radio station.
 In addition, the Vice President coordinates College campus events assigned to this Vice President by the President including, but not limited to, convocations and commencements.

 The director of radio station WMUH, the Manager of the Bookstore, and the Directors of Media Relations and Sports Information report to this Vice President, who coordinates and directs their activities.
-The Vice President for Public Relations is also staff liaison to the Muhlenberg Board of Associates and Woman's Auxiliary.
+The Executive Director of Communications is also staff liaison to the Muhlenberg Board of Associates and Woman's Auxiliary.

-The Vice President for Public Relations is a staff liaison to the Development, Alumni and Public Affairs Committee of the Board of Trustees.
+The Executive Director of Communications is a staff liaison to the Development, Alumni and Public Affairs Committee of the Board of Trustees.